jahrei/arch-setup/README.md

-# arch-rice
+# arch-setup
-My Arch Linux rice.
+I run Arch Linux as my daily driver.
+Serves me well.
+In this repo you can find things that I use to maintain or modify Arch to my liking.

 # Prerequisites / Sources